 Spotting North American Coywolves: Reality or Myth?

 Coywolves, often described as hybrids of coyotes and wolves, have captured the imagination of many.
 However, the debate stems from the ambiguous nature of their existence.
-The term “coywolf” has gained popularity to describe animals with genetic contributions from both species.
+The term “coywolf” has gained popularity in describing animals with genetic contributions from both species.
 While some level of interbreeding exists between coyotes and wolves in distinct areas, there is contention over whether they represent a distinct subspecies or if the term is a misnomer.

 Notably, while exhibiting similarities to their wolf ancestors, these characteristics coexist with an ability to adapt well to living in human-altered landscapes.
 They display behaviors typically associated with urban survival, thriving in environments where their original counterparts might struggle.